slack0/talking-points/README.md

 summary or abstract of the entire document, by finding the most informative sentences.

+## Summary Generation from Political Speeches

 Summary generation is difficult and is context dependent.
 The objective and the metrics of summarization process themselves are difficult to define in some situations.
 Extracting information that is representative of an entire discussion/topic/speech is nuanced as the speaker may convey meaning implicitly while referring to a past or a future discussion.

-In this work, we consider the problem of summary extraction from documents/speeches based on the knowledge of what it is about.
-The main intuition here is that the inference about the topic of discussion is valuable in evaluating which parts of a document or a speech are relevant to it.
+In this work, we consider the problem of summary extraction from documents/speeches based on the knowledge of what topics the speech is about.

-This tool solves this problem by providing users with an accurate summary of the most important topics of speeches based on speaking style (word usage) of a specific person (i.e., from a speech corpus).
-By using NLP topic extraction and vectorization techniques, I created a summarization tool that provides an accurate summary of the most important talking points from any given speech.

-Results show that this technique outperforms similar summarization techniques that rely only on sentence similarity.

-## Summary Generation from Political Speeches

-My project aims to address this problem by providing users with an accurate summary of the most important topics of speeches based on speaking style (word usage) of a specific person (i.e., from a speech corpus).
-By using NLP topic extraction and vectorization techniques, I created a summarization tool that provides an accurate summary of the most important talking points from any given speech.
+The main intuition here is that the inference about the topic is valuable in evaluating which parts of a document or a speech are relevant to it.
+Using this intuition, this tool provides a summary of the most important topics of speeches based on speaking style (word usage) of a specific person (i.e., from a speech corpus).
+Based on topic extraction and sentence/document vectorization, the tool extracts most relevant / important sentences from a speech by ranking topic similarity to the sentence similarity.

 Results show that this technique outperforms similar summarization techniques that rely only on sentence similarity.